 The publishing house is funded by payments that are made by authors, their institution or funding bodies.
 The payments are commonly known as Article Publishing Charges (APCs) or simply publication fee.
-Journals hosted under ijcab platform charge APCs of USD 150 per article submitted and accepted.
+Effective October 1, 2021, Journals hosted under ijcab.org platform will charge APCs of USD 100 per article submitted and accepted.
 Full waivers on APCs apply as per waiver policy.

 Reviewers have no access to author payment information, and hence inability to pay will not influence the decision to publish a paper.
 Further, APCs are payable after editorial and peer review and article is accepted.